billpg/HashBack/README.md

 Then the Issuer will generate a unasked-for Bearer token and send it to the real Initiator.
 They will reject the issued Beaer token because she wasn't expecting one and respond with an error to the Issuer, who may use this as a sign to delete the issued token and put the fake Initiator's IP address on a block-list.

 ### "What if the attacker sends a fake Initiate request to the real Ussuer, but the attacker knows what exchangeID GUID will use?
-Some varieties of GUID are predictable and the attacker might predict when a genuine Initiator is about to Initiate and what exchnageID GUID they will use.
+Some varieties of GUID are predictable and the attacker might predict when a genuine Initiator is about to Initiate and what exchangeID GUID they will use.
 In this event, the Issuer will make to Issue requests to the real Initiator.
 They will rejct one and accept the other, because the attacker doesn't know how to sign the token.

 ### "What if an attacker sends a fake Issue request?"
 If the Initiator isn't expecting an Issue request, they won't have a HMAC key to check the signature, so can reject the request.